Choose the right authentication method for your Azure Active Directory hybrid identity solution

 Business continuity.
 We recommend that you deploy two extra pass-through authentication agents.
 These extras are in addition to the first agent on the Azure AD Connect server.
 This additional deployment ensures high availability of authentication requests.
 When you have three agents deployed, one agent can still fail when another agent is down for maintenance.

 There's another benefit to deploying password hash synchronization in addition to pass-through authentication.
 It acts as a backup authentication method when the primary authentication method is no longer available.

 Considerations.
-You might use password hash synchronization as a backup authentication method for pass-through authentication, and the agents can't validate a user's credentials.
-Then the failover to password hash synchronization doesn't happen automatically.
-Switch the sign-on method manually by using Azure AD Connect.
+You can use password hash synchronization as a backup authentication method for pass-through authentication, when the agents can't validate a user's credentials due to a significant on-premises failure.
+Failover to password hash synchronization doesn't happen automatically and you must use Azure AD Connect to switch the sign-on method manually.

 Refer to implementing pass-through authentication for deployment steps.

 Effort.
 A federated authentication system relies on an external trusted system to authenticate users.
 Some companies want to reuse their existing federated system investment with their Azure AD hybrid identity solution.
 The maintenance and management of the federated system falls outside the control of Azure AD.
 It's up to the organization by using the federated system to make sure it's deployed securely and can handle the authentication load.